-NASA's Living With a Star program (LWS) seeks to...
+NASA's Living With a Star program (LWS) seeks to "improve our understanding of how and why the Sun varies, how the Earth and solar system respond, and how the variability and response affects humanity in space and on Earth."
 More generally, NASA's Heliophysics Research Program aims to "Understand the fundamental physical processes of the space environment from the Sun to Earth,..." and to "enabl[e] the capability to predict the extreme and dynamic conditions in Space.
 Our objectives directly address these science goals by investigating the properties of CMEs, whose impact with the Earth's magnetosphere can cause a range of adverse effects.
 Ultimately, these results may drive, or at least contribute to models with predictive capabilities.
+By providing the most robust and accurate forecasts of B_z our investigation directly addresses these goals.
+In addition to providing a clear practical benefit to NASA's stakeholders in the form of the predictions, our work will also advance our understanding of the processes that give rise to sustained intervals of negative B_z ; specifically fast ICMEs with embedded flux ropes.

-2.5.1 Relevance to the scientific objectives of the Focused Topic e.g., data sets, simulation results, understanding of physical mechanisms, etc.
+2.5.1 Relevance to the scientific objectives of the Focused Topic